 Poupyrev, Google

-Imagine shoes that can understand and measure your athletic performance; a jacket that allows you to control your media, or interact with AI assistants through simple gestures on the cuff; and a backpack that notifies you that someone important just texted These are just some of the early experiments of what smart apparel can do and that we are exploring with our Jacquard by Google smart fashion platform that helps designers and brands to create connected products.
+Imagine shoes that can understand and measure your athletic performance; a jacket that allows you to control your media, or interact with AI assistants through simple gestures on the cuff; and a backpack that notifies you that someone important just texted.
+These are just some of the early experiments of what smart apparel can do and that we are exploring with our Jacquard by Google smart fashion platform that helps designers and brands to create connected products.
 Fashion professionals need to start thinking: what does it mean when their products are connected and new digital functions are embedded into them?
 What new services and exciting new functionality become possible?
 How can digital functionality make their products better?
 The fashion professional should start thinking about their products not just as things we love and wear every day, but as platforms that deliver unique digital services that would delight and help their customers in new ways.

 Schmidt, Messe Frankfurt

-Wearables and smart fashions that show the level o air pollution or react to music, as offered by start-ups such as Lunative, turn fashion into a channel of communication.
+Wearables and smart fashions that show the level of air pollution or react to music, as offered by start-ups such as Lunative, turn fashion into a channel of communication.

 Lebsak-Kleimans, Fashion Consulting Group